CambridgeNuclear/SCONE/docs/User Manual.rst

   - vertex: (x y z) vector with the vertex absolute coordinates. [cm]
   - angle: cone openining angle, i.e., the angle between the axis and the cone surface. [degrees]
-  - hMin: coordinate along the cone axis corresponding at the position of the cone lower basis with respect to the vertex.
+  - hMin: coordinate along the cone axis corresponding to the position of the cone lower basis with respect to the vertex.
 It could be positive or negative. [cm]
-  - hMax: coordinate along the cone axis corresponding at the position of the cone upper basis with respect to the vertex.
+  - hMax: coordinate along the cone axis corresponding to the position of the cone upper basis with respect to the vertex.
 It could be positive or negative.
     Must be of the same sign as hMin, and always larger. [cm]